jonmason/meta-arm/meta-arm-autonomy/README.md

 ------
 This layer is adding the following images:

+* arm-autonomy-host-image-minimal: this image includes all elements required to create a minimal arm-autonomy-host system.
+This includes xen and tools to manage xen guests.
+This image depends on 'arm-autonomy-host' distribution feature.

 Recipes and classes
 -------------------
 This layer is adding the following recipes and classes: